QuentinCG/GSM-TC35-Python-Library/README.md

     * [ENHANCEMENT] Integrate sleep mode
   - Add manifest and setup.py to install this library really fast
   - Improve error handling (minimize waiting time when GSM module answers error value)

+## License

+This project is under MIT license.
+This means you can use it as you want (just don't delete the library header).

+## Contribute

+If you want to add more examples or improve the library, just create a pull request with proper commit message and right wrapping.